 Instead, the last time you felt valued and respected was likely when you had a meaningful conversation with a team member or were thoughtfully recognized for your hard work after completing a high-stakes project.
 Appreciation forms strong bonds between managers and their employees.
 It builds trust and security, but moreso, isn’t transactional, meaning it helps to move the employee up the pyramid towards feelings of love and belonging, esteem, and self actualization.

 In particular, I believe experiential rewards are the only way to address all of the top three levels of Maslow’s hierarchy, especially since the evidence points to the fact that non-cash rewards outperform cash rewards as a reward tactic.
-Experiences are memorable and shareable, regardless of demographics or generation, because they create last memories that are associated with your company and are comfortable to talk about with your co-workers.
+Experiences are memorable and shareable, regardless of demographics or generation, because they create lasting memories that are associated with your company and are comfortable to talk about with your co-workers.
 Since experiential rewards aren’t assigned a monetary value (unlike cash rewards) they don’t encourage any competition and prevents a toxic workplace culture from building.

 Given this, why would a company confuse employees by mixing the two?
 Let’s take a look at how investing in appreciation and recognition efforts have helped some of our clients: